 food safety tool, and it cannot prevent animal disease.
 It is a

 livestock-tracing tool necessary to efficiently respond to animal health disease

-Identification may be recorded directly on the certificate
+When moving interstate, official identification may be recorded directly on the certificate

 of veterinary inspection (CVI) or on an attached list.

 - Dairy cattle: All classes of dairy cattle require official